dlltool(1) — Linux manual page

 When creating output libraries in response to either the

---output-lib or --output-delaylib options either use the
+--output-lib or --output-delaylib options either use the value

-created (--deterministic-libraries) or the actual timestamps,
+(--deterministic-libraries) or the actual timestamps, user ids

-user ids and group ids (--non-deterministic-libraries).
+and group ids (--non-deterministic-libraries).

 --export-all-symbols